 4. What does an LLC protect you from?

-An LLC, like an S corporation or C corporation, shields you from personal liability regarding your company’s debts.
+An LLC, like an S corporation or C corporation, shields you from personal liability regarding your business debts.
 If your company goes bankrupt or is found liable for damages to another entity, your company will be liable, but you will not be.
+This is not the case for sole proprietorships.

 Although there are some instances of an individual being found liable for an LLC’s debt, this generally only happens if the individual business owner is directly responsible for that debt or has personally guaranteed that debt.
-Otherwise, an LLC creates a barrier between you and your company’s operations.
+Otherwise, an LLC provides liability protections and creates a barrier between you and your company’s operations.

 5. How do I form an LLC online?